volser/cdk-drag-scroll/README.md

 ## To publish npm package

+- The version in the package.json in the project folder must be incremented
 - On github, in Settings -> Developer settings -> Personal Access Tokens.
 Generate a new token with the privileges to write:packages.

 - Run command with your username, token and email.